roman-milk/roman-milk.github.io/the-making-of-a-slut.md

+===

- ****** The Making of a Slut Ch.
-03 ****** byJust_Plain_Bob© Sunday was a day of rest, for me anyway.
+Sunday was a day of rest, for me anyway.
 I ripped off a piece of BJ when I woke up, fixed her breakfast, fucked her two more times and then told her she could go home and I'd give her a call later to let her know what time I wanted to see her on Monday.
 Sunday afternoon was spent at electronic stores and Sunday evening was spent setting up my purchases in my living room and bedroom.
 When I was done I looked around and was pleased to see that you couldn't spot any of the hidden cameras.
 Up till then I had been blackmailing BJ with a non-existent videotape, but sooner or later the odds were pretty good that she was going to want to see it.
 Against that time I figured that I'd better have a couple.

  Monday I called BJ from work and told her to be at my place by seven, "And sweetie?
 Don't wear a lot because you'll just be taking it off."
 BJ showed up at seven and I let her in and led her into the living room.
 Charley was sitting on the easy chair and Mel, Ben and Harry were sitting on the couch and all four men were naked.
 BJ looked at me and I saw the shock show on her face.